cityofaustin/dts-right-of-way-reporting/README.md

 `python metrics/row_data_summary.py`

+### Inspector Permit Prioritization

+`roadway_segment_tagging.py` retrieves [Austin roadway segment data](https://services.arcgis.com/0L95CJ0VTaxqcmED/ArcGIS/rest/services/TRANSPORTATION_street_segment/FeatureServer),
+then tags it with the appropriate ROW inspector zone and Downtown Project Coordination Zone (DAPCZ).
+Running this script will update a dataset with these relationships stored.

+`python metrics/roadway_segment_tagging.py`

-`inspector_prioritization.py` "scores" permits based on several metrics to rank permits based on a prioritization for ROW inspectors.
+`inspector_prioritization.py` "scores" permits based on several metrics (which includes data from the above street segments) to rank permits based on a prioritization for ROW inspectors.
 Loads data from csvs in S3 from `amanda_to_s3.py`.

+`python metrics/inspector_prioritization.py`

 ![a diagram describing each of the components of the inspector scoring](docs/row_inspector_scoring.png)

-`python metrics/inspector_prioritization.py`

 ## Docker